Spotify shares 5 reasons it’s skipping a traditional IPO

 “Spotify has filed a Form F-1 with the SEC that provides full financial disclosure, just like we would’ve done with a traditional IPO,” the company said.
 “Instead of a traditional roadshow process focusing on a relatively small group of U.S.-based institutional investors, we are hosting an Investor Day presentation which will be streamed live and viewable around the world.”

 Again, Spotify is painting itself as a fair company that doesn’t give preferential treatment to a certain type of investor.
-It’s not hanging with the financial elites — it wants everyone to be part of the conversation.
+In other words, it’s not hanging with the financial elites — it wants everyone to be part of the conversation.

 5. Market-driven price discovery